neuro4ml/neuro4ml.github.io/Week_2/1-Synapses1.md

 (exitatory-inhibitory)=
 The neurotransmitters then diffuse across the cleft and bind to the post-synaptic receptors, triggering different effects.
 As shown in [](#binding), binding causes an ion channel to open and positive ions to flow into the post-synaptic neuron, raising its membrane potential.

 This is known as an **excitatory synapse**, as a pre-synaptic action potential will make the post-synaptic neuron more likely to fire a spike.
-Conversely, **inhibitory synapses** reduce the post-synaptic neuron's membrane potential, making spiking of action potentials less likely.
+Conversely, **inhibitory synapses** reduce the post-synaptic neuron's membrane potential, making spiking / action potentials less likely.

-This signal terminates when some neurotransmitter molecules diffuse away from the cleft.
-Some of these are broken down by enzymes and some are taken back up into the pre-synaptic neuron.
+This signal terminates when neurotransmitter molecules:
+* Diffuse away from the cleft.
+* Are broken down by enzymes.
+* Are taken back up into the pre-synaptic neuron.

 :::{aside}
 Many drugs used to treat depression work by inhibiting this type of reuptake channel.
 These are known as selective-serotonin reuptake inhibitors (SSRIs) and a common example is Prozac.